Columbus Symphony Chorus

 What is a typical schedule for the Symphony Chorus each season?

 The chorus rehearses every Tuesday evening from 7:15 to 9:45 p.m. in rehearsal room #1 of the Ohio Theater Pavilion, 55 East State Street.
 The date of the beginning and ending of each year's rehearsal schedule depends on the repertoire of the particular season.
-Rehearsals will begin this season on Tuesday evening, August 30
+Rehearsals begin for each season in late August.

 A typical concert week usually follows the pattern of rehearsals and concerts below: